dirtydishes/lyricslab/plan.md

   - Palette derived from theme accent + complementary tones.
   - Ensure readability (contrast).
 - Implementation options:
-  1) **AttributedString + TextEditor replacement** (hard in pure SwiftUI).
+  1) **AttributedString + TextEditor replacement** (hard in pure SwiftUI; fragile for caret + scroll).
-  2) A custom text view wrapper (UIKit `UITextView`) for attributed text editing (recommended for MVP feasibility).
+  2) A UIKit editor host (recommended for MVP + "bulletproof" feel):
-     - Still keep the app UI SwiftUI; only the editor control is wrapped.
+     - `UIViewControllerRepresentable` wrapper owns:
+       - `UITextView` (scrolling + selection source of truth while editing)
+       - Suggestions bar pinned above keyboard using `view.keyboardLayoutGuide`
+       - A `UIHostingController` that hosts the SwiftUI `EditorSuggestionsBar`
      - Enables:
-       - Accurate cursor insertion
+       - Accurate cursor insertion at caret/selection
-       - Per-range highlighting
+       - Per-range highlighting (underline/background)
-       - Underlines / backgrounds for rhyme groups
+       - Reliable caret visibility (no hiding under keyboard/suggestions bar)
+       - Interactive keyboard dismissal that feels native

-**Decision:** Use a `UITextView` wrapper early to avoid fighting SwiftUI `TextEditor` limitations.
+**Decision:** Use a `UIViewControllerRepresentable` editor controller early (UITextView + pinned suggestions bar via `UIKeyboardLayoutGuide`) to avoid `TextEditor` limitations and reduce scroll/caret fragility.

+### 4.4.1 "Bulletproof" scrolling + caret invariants (MVP)
+Product invariants (editor must feel top-tier):
+- Caret stays visible when typing and after suggestion insertion (with a small vertical breathing room).
+- Applying highlights must not jump scroll position.
+- If the user intentionally scrolls away from the caret, do not yank them back unless they perform an explicit "return to editing" action (typing, tapping a suggestion, tapping into the editor).

+Implementation rules of thumb:
+- Avoid `textView.text = ...` for suggestion insertion or highlight passes; use `textStorage.replaceCharacters` (or `UITextInput` replacement) and preserve selection explicitly.
+- During active editing, treat the `UITextView` as the source of truth; SwiftUI receives updates but should not continuously push full text back into the view.
+- Gate caret auto-scrolling during highlight updates if the user is actively scrolling/decelerating.

 ### 4.5 Suggestions engine (MVP)
 Inputs: